Ideal Submodules versus Ternary Ideals versus Linking Ideals: Introduction

-\lf Looking at the proof of the proposition, in either direction is was important to note (for different reasons in each case) that $\cls\AB{K,E}=\cls\AB{E,K}$.
+Looking at the proof of Proposition E, in either direction it was important to note that (for different reasons in each case) $\cls\AB{K,E}=\cls\AB{E,K}$.
 This is true for all submodules of $E$, so we get this as soon as we established that $K$ is a submodule.
 While in the forward direction this was obvious, for the backward direction we used some case specific trickery.
-One can also argue (as we do below) referring to ternary subspaces.
-And one can argue, as we do in the following corollary, appealing to the general theorem that a two-sided closed ideal in a \nbd{C^*}algebra is a \nbd{*}ideal (see, for instance, Murphy \cite[Theorem 3.1.3]{Mur90}).
+One can also argue, as we do in the following corollary, appealing to the general theorem that a two-sided closed ideal in a \nbd{C^*}algebra is a \nbd{*}ideal (see, for instance, Murphy \cite[Theorem 3.1.3]{Mur90}).